tc39/proposal-pattern-matching/README.md

 An [interpolation pattern](#interpolation-pattern)
 or a [regex pattern](#regex-pattern)
-*may* also have a `with <pattern>` suffix, allowing you to provide further patterns to match against the first pattern's result.
+(referred to as the "parent pattern" for the rest of this section) *may* also have a `with <pattern>` suffix, allowing you to provide further patterns to match against the parent pattern's result.

+The `with` pattern is only invoked if the parent pattern successfully matches.
+Any bindings introduced by the `with` pattern are added to the bindings from the parent pattern, with the `with` pattern's values overriding the parent pattern's value if the same bindings appear in both.

+The parent pattern defines a "matcher result", obtained from the matchable in some way, which is used as the `with` pattern's matchable:

+* for regex patterns,
+    the regex's match object is used
+* for interpolation patterns that did not invoke the custom matcher protocol, the matchable itself is used
-The "custom matcher result" used as the matchable for the nested pattern differs based on the parent pattern: if the interpolation pattern invoked the custom match protocol, the "custom matcher result" is the value of the `value` property on the result object;
+* for interpolation patterns that *did* invoke the custom matcher protocol, the value of the `value` property on the result object is used
-if it didn't invoke the custom match protocol, the "custom matcher result" is the original matchable itself;
-if it's a regex pattern instead, the "custom matcher result" is the regex's resulting match object.

 For example: